This manual is for BookmarkFS, version 0.1.6.

 it is unspecified which one appears as an entry for the tag directory.

-However, consecutive lookups and readdir()
+However, consecutive lookups and readdir()s should produce consistent

 results for that file, provided that it is not renamed or deleted.